Outstanding Guest Artist Series/

-Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce its new Italian location for the summer of 2017: Acqui Terme, Province of Alessandria, Piedmont, Italy.
+Drawn to Acqui Terme because of its rich history, lively location, and cultural predilection, InterHarmony is excited to announce the second year in Acqui Terme, Province of Alessandria, Piedmont, Italy.
 Pianos fill every corner and the sounds can be heard from the concert hall in Basilica di San Pietro, the Paleologi Castle, the concert hall in Hotel La Meridiana, and from the town's schools.
 The Piedmont region is famed for its sumptuous, French-inspired, Italian cuisine and award-wining red wine vinyards.
 Participants will stay in Hotel Meridiana, Hotel Ariston, and Hotel Rondó.
 Exciting festival excursions will be to Milan and Turin.

 The Liguri Statilelli settled there in the proto-historic age, and founded the centre of Carystum, which was later conquered and destroyed in the 173 B.C. by the Roman army, lead by Marco Popilio Lenate.
 The conquest led to a progressive Romanization of the territory and its inhabitants and to the birth of Acquae Statiellae, in the area of the thermal springs.
 The natural hotsprings of Acqui Terme caused it to be a flourishing spa town between the triangle formed by Turin, Milano, and Genova.
 Senaca, Strabo, Tacitus, and Pliny wrote of Acqui Terme as “founded among waters”.